harrywang/send-me-eth/README.md

 ## Deploy to AWS EC2

-I also show how to deploy the script on AWS EC2 as a scheduled task.

 Create an AWS EC2 Ubuntu instance:

 - Ubuntu 20.04 (x86)
 - t2.micro (free tier)
 - security group with SSH port 22 inbound enabled - outbound default all open
-- create a new RSA key pair - download the .cer file
+- create a new RSA key pair - download the `.cer` file

-SSH to the remote instance, switch to the folder with the `.cer` file:
+Switch to the local folder with the `.cer` key file and connect to the server:

 ```
 chmod 400 aws-gmail.cer